Leg Cramps: Causes

-Sometimes, leg cramps are caused by stress or overuse of the muscles.
-However, this type of discomfort can also be a symptom of vein disease, which often goes undiagnosed.
+The most common cause of leg cramps in the adult population is actually circulatory issues, or venous insufficiency, which often goes undiagnosed.
 If you experience these symptoms, see a vein disease specialist as soon as possible.

 The Basics of Spider Veins and Varicose Veins

 If you don’t have spider veins or varicose veins yourself, you probably know someone who does.
 These conditions are quite common, impacting more than 54 percent of women and 45 percent of men in the United States.
 Individuals age 50 and older are at greater risk of both issues.